Integrated Service for Children with Disabilities Mission Statement

 Making a referral

 We provide the referral gateway for the AfC Integrated Services for Children with Disabilities (Kingston Community Paediatric and Therapy Services) based at Moor Lane.
-If you have never made a referral before or are unsure please read the information below on the page under "Who Can Make a Referral?"
+If you have never made a referral before or are unsure please read the information below on the page under "Who can refer?"

 To submit a referral using our new form, please click and use this link:

-Patients Email - it is mandatory to include a contact telephone number but where possible please include an email address for parents so we can confirm their consent directly if needed.
+- Parent/carers email address - it is mandatory to include a contact telephone number but where possible please also include an email address for parents.

-Consent Record - we regularly receive referrals without clear parental consent.
+- Parental Consent Record - we regularly receive referrals without clear parental consent.
 Under GDPR we are required to have confirmed consent before we are able to progress the referral.
-So we regularly send out letters to parents to gain this.
 If verbal consent has been gained during consultation please ensure this is clearly recorded within your emailed referral.
+As of 5th January 2021, any paper referrals received WITHOUT written confirmation that the referrer has received parental consent, will be automatically declined.

 Who can refer?